jacobtomlinson/constrainedcoding/README.md

 ## Goals

+Long term personal and professional goals that I want to tackle using streaming.

 - Become proficient at making single take instructional videos.
 - Get more people into software development and open source.
 - Promote the open source projects that I work on.
 - Continue growing the OSS communities I'm a part of and also building my following, especially on Twitter.

+## Objectives

+Short term objectives that I want to continuously hit.

+- Stream at least three times a week.
+- Publish stream content as videos on YouTube.

 ## Format ideas

- - 30 minute PR - aim to resolve an issue by raising a PR in under 30 minutes.
+ - 30 minute PR - Aim to resolve an issue by raising a PR in under 30 minutes.
+   - Structured stream with time limits and a rigid format.
- - 5 minute tuorial - explain a topic in under 5 minutes.
+ - 5 minute tuorial - Explain a topic in under 5 minutes.
+   - More of a video style stream.
+No chat.
+Rigid formula.
+Great for reuse.
- - Friday Hacks - Hack on a small idea for an hour or two as a Friday treat.
+ - Half Day Hacks - Hack on a small idea for half a day to see if it has legs.
+   - More of a casual fly on the wall type stream.
+Lots of chat encouraged.

 ## My setup